kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART1.md

 **VERY IMPORTANT NOTE AIMED TO PRODUCTION SYSTEMS:** Please stop here and understand something: This is a LAB and does not reflect a very important point for production systems: The journal SHOULD BE in a separated disk or partition (better a disk), and for optimal performace, a SSD drive is recommended.
 More information here: [OSD Deploy documentation.](http://docs.ceph.com/docs/jewel/rados/deployment/ceph-deploy-osd/) For an optimal performance solution, use normal disks for the OSD main storage, and ssd for the Journal.

-Continuing, change to "all-can-read" the admin keyring:
+Continuing our quest, change to "all-can-read" the admin keyring:

 ```bash
 ssh vm-172-16-11-62 "sudo chmod +r /etc/ceph/ceph.client.admin.keyring"